Mill Certificates

 Viewing Your Certificates

-The main page shows all your stored mill certificates in a table.
+The main page shows all your processed mill certificates in a table.

 What you’ll see

-- Date Issued - When the mill issued it
+- Date Uploaded - When the certificate was uploaded

 - Status - Uploaded, verified, or linked to inventory